 This publication aims to address confusion created by contradictory information in the public domain.
 It sets out to explain the current situation in immunisation science, including where there is consensus in the scientific community and where uncertainties exist.

-The Immunise Australia program has released a publication for providers addressing myths and realities which provides more informaiton if parents have more worries about the safety of immunisation.
-It is probably best to discuss the information in this publication with your doctor as it is not written specifically for parents.
+The Immunise Australia program has released a publication for providers addressing myths and realities which provides more information if parents have more worries about the safety of immunisation.
+It is probably best to discuss the information in this publication with your doctor as it is not written specifically for parents

 There are topics on this site about each of the illnesses that immunisation helps to prevent.
 See Related topics on the side bar of this topic.